State Housing Law Program

 - Participating as a member of the California Historical Building Safety Board (SHBSB).

-- Development of the supplement for the 2016 California Residential Code, Title 24, Part 2.5, originally based on the 2015 International Residential Code published by the International Code Council.
+- Adoption of the 2022 California Residential Code, Title 24, Part 2.5, originally based on the 2021 International Residential Code published by the International Code Council.

-- Development of the supplement for the 2016 California Plumbing Code, Title 24, Part 5, originally based on the 2015 Uniform Plumbing Code published by the International Association of Plumbing and Mechanical Officials.
+- Adoption of the 2022 California Plumbing Code, Title 24, Part 5, originally based on the 2021 Uniform Plumbing Code published by the International Association of Plumbing and Mechanical Officials.

-- Development of the supplement for the 2016 California Green Building Standards Code, Title 24, Part 11.
+- Adoption of the 2022 California Green Building Standards Code, Title 24, Part 11.